ChristianKomodo/lets-learn-nodejs/README.md

 - `http://localhost:3000/`

 ## Some Fun URLs in These Projects
+There is navigation at the top of all the pages to go to the various mini-projects or the references page, but here are some additional links and endpoints you might enjoy:

 ### OMDB API Key
 To use the movie search functionality in these projects, you need to add to this projcet an API Key from the [OMDb API](http://www.omdbapi.com/) website.
 Create an empty file named `.env` in the root of this project after you clone it.
 Put the following into that file: